Marcel Hirscher: Personal life

-Hirscher is a dual citizen of the Netherlands and Austria as he was born to a Dutch mother Sylvia (nee De Vlieg) and an Austrian father Ferdinand who met on a ski holiday in Austria.
+Hirscher is a dual citizen of the Netherlands and Austria as he was born to a Dutch mother Sylvia (née De Vlieg) and an Austrian father Ferdinand who met on a ski holiday in Austria.

 In June 2018, Hirscher married Laura Moisl, his long-time girlfriend.
 On 7 October 2018, they celebrated the birth of their first child, a son.
 On 1 August 2021, the Austrian newspaper Kronen Zeitung reported that the couple, who have two children together, had separated after twelve years.